piyush9625/Data-Analyst-Assignment/README.md

   - Younger users: Highlight Dinner specials.
   - Older users: Promote Breakfast options.
 - Explore regional preferences to offer localized meal options.

----

-For more details, refer to the analysis notebook in the `notebooks/` directory.